-Our board of directors currently consists of four members: Mr. Gianni B. Arcaini, Mr. Adrian G. Goldfarb, Mr. Blair M. Fonda and Mr. Kenneth Ehrman.
-Mr. Alfred (Fred) J. Mulder served as a member of the Board through July 1, 2019.
+Our board of directors currently consists of five members: Mr. Gianni B. Arcaini, Mr. Adrian G. Goldfarb, Mr. Alfred J. (Fred) Mulder, Mr. Blair M. Fonda and Mr. Kenneth Ehrman.
 The directors will serve until our next annual meeting and until their successors are duly elected and qualified.
 The Company defines "independent" as that term is defined in Rule 5605(a)(2) of the NASDAQ listing standards.